 Just as important as her personal health, it's good to encourage tweens to be compassionate toward others.
-It may be people she cares for or complete strangers, but learning how to care for the well-being everyone is an important life lesson.
+This can involve people she already cares for or complete strangers, but learning how to care for the well-being of everyone is an important life lesson.

 - Make a homemade gift for a friend or a neighbor.